frconor-ebook/meditations/_posts/2025-02-25-salt-and-light.md

 We should be known as men and women who are loyal, straightforward, truthful, cheerful, hardworking, and optimistic.
-We have to behave the way people do who carry out our duties properly and know how to comport ourselves at every moment as children of God, without letting themselves be swept along by the current of whatever is in vogue.
+We have to behave the way people do who carry out our duties properly and who know how to comport ourselves at every moment as children of God, without letting themselves be swept along by the current of whatever is in vogue.

 Which is stronger, the reed that stands up against the wind or the reed that is bent by the wind?